 For the release of 'Tales of Zale - Flickering Lights', merchandise was prepared in the form of prints, wooden standees, and most notably a full 'making of' book, written and published with the support of Frederiksberg Fonden.

 Upon the release of the film, an exhibition was held in Copenhagen, and subsequently in Viborg.
-The exhibition gives into the process behind hand drawn animation.
-Further exhibition locations are currently being arranged.
+The exhibition gives a look into the process behind hand-drawn animation.